project-mae/rfcs/0000-template.md

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
+- What is the impact of doing this?

 ## Precedent